raspberrypioneer/AcornBoulderDash/README.md

 This repository includes the following:
 - Enhanced version of the Boulder Dash game (6502 assembler and build programs) which allows new caves to be played.
 The caves and difficulty levels from the original game are also supported.
 - Cave file generator which creates caves from Boulder Dash cave format files (BDCFFs) developed by fans of the game.
+- Cave editor to load and edit caves or create completely new ones
+- Sprite editor to change the game sprites and tiles
 - Sprite set decoder for converting bytes into their sprite tiles and displaying the results.

 More information about this project can be found at: [Stardot: More Boulder Dash!](https://stardot.org.uk/forums/viewtopic.php?t=28372)